n1dddd/underdogs_demo/README.md

 This repository is home to the Version 1.0 of the UnderDogs e-commerce solution for music producers looking to add certain flavour to their music production.
 The main objective was to provide a marketplace solution for a client, using stripe to host the collection of data involved with products, and most importantly, offering a payment gateway solution.
 I chose to go the route of serverless using Googles Firebase all in one solution for auth, database, storage/retrieval of files and data (products), and out of the box compatability with stripe using extensions.
+Lastly React was used in combination with SASS/SCSS and some libraries to bring the front end to fruition.

 The initial design request from the owner of the ecommerce store was to be of a desktop computer.
 File systems were meant to be categories of products, and a finder-esque window would pop up with the 'files' being products.
 As development went on, I started to become worried about the accessibility and practical use of the website.
 The owner watched alongside as I pushed my main branch to vercel, and he started to worry as well.
 In the end, we both came to the conclusion that pursuing the initial design seemed counter-intuitive to what a marketplace should be.
 It never got finely tuned for production, but...